Caascad/terraform-provider-privx/README.md

 Then commit the changes to `vendor/`, `go.mod` and `go.sum`.

 ### Developing the Provider
 _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
-The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
-See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).
 You can use [Nix](https://github.com/NixOS/nix) to easily get all dependencies: